MetaMask/metamask-docs/wallet/how-to/register-token.md

 ## Display an ERC-20 token

-To prompt users to register an ERC-20 token, you can add something like the following to your project script:
+To prompt users to add an ERC-20 token, you can add something like the following to your project script:

 ```javascript
 const tokenAddress = '0xd00981105e61274c8a5cd5a88fe7e037d935b513';